kits-ab/gakusei/README.md

 }
 ```

+**Note 2:** As you might have noticed, the jdbc connection string points to `docker.for.mac.localhost` as the host.
+This unfortuneately might only work on MAC computer for now, but should work fine with a remote postgres server that uses an ip address.

 Navigate back to the `logstash` directory and open the `Dockerfile`.
 Add these lines to the `Dockerfile` to configure logstash to work with our running postgres database:
 ```